sketchplugins/plugin-directory/README.md

 - [8by8/sketchplugins](https://github.com/8by8/sketchplugins) Plugins for Sketch
 - [AntonStrand/dynamic-reposition](https://github.com/antonstrand/dynamic-reposition) Make it easy to resize an object without having to manually move all the content to keep the margins
+- [AntonStrand/Sketch-Resize](https://github.com/antonstrand/sketch-resize) Use one layer or the artboard as a template to resize other layers
 - [Arkkimaagi/ArtboardZoom](https://github.com/arkkimaagi/artboardzoom) "Zoom" to currently selected Artboard
 - [FredericJacobs/crop_Artboard](https://github.com/fredericjacobs/crop_artboard) A script to export the Sketch App artboards to the clipboard
 - [GeertWille/sketch-export-assets](https://github.com/geertwille/sketch-export-assets) A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web